GoogleCloudPlatform/cloud-opensource-java/dependencies/example-projects/grpc-vs-google-api-client/README.md

 This version of Guava does not have `Verify.verify` method with the signature below ([Javadoc](https://google.github.io/guava/releases/20.0/api/docs/com/google/common/base/Verify.html)).

+When google-api-client appears first in pom.xml, Maven picks up Guava version 20.0 into the class path.

 ## grpc-core 1.17.1

 This artifact has dependency to `com.google.guava:guava:26.0-android`.